Rasukarusan/autoTwitterFollow/README.md

 ....
 ```

-You can use prepared shell script to coect twitter urls.
+You can use prepared shell script to collect twitter urls.
-This script correct urls from qiita.
+This script collect urls from qiita.
 ```sh
 $ cd twitter-auto-follow/batch
 $ sh getTwitterAccountFromQiita.sh